Cell Ranger ATAC2.1 (latest), printed on 01/30/2023

 Below is the summary of dimensionality reduction techniques and associated clustering and visualization approaches provided in the pipeline.

 In order to identify transcription factor motifs whose accessibility is specific to each cluster, Cell Ranger ATAC tests, for each motif and each cluster, whether the in-cluster mean differs from the out-of-cluster mean.
 Users familiar with our Single Cell Gene Expression Solution may recognize that this is identical to what Cell Ranger does for identifying differential gene expression.
-In order to find differentially accessible motifs between groups of cells, Cell Ranger ATAC uses the quick and simple sSeq method which employs a negative binomial exact test.
-When the counts become large, Cell Ranger ATAC switches to the fast asymptotic beta test used in edgeR.
-For each cluster, the algorithm is run on that cluster versus all other cells, yielding a list of genes that are differentially expressed in that cluster relative to the rest of the sample.
-Note that the transcription factor - barcode matrix is quite dense and often the asymptotic test is used.
-Cell Ranger ATAC's implementation differs slightly from that in the paper.
-In the sSeq paper, the authors recommend using DESeq's geometric mean-based definition of library size.
-Cell Ranger ATAC instead computes relative library size as the total cut site counts for each cell divided by the median cut site counts per cell.
-As with sSeq, normalization is implicit in that the per-cell library-size parameter is incorporated as a factor in the exact-test probability calculations.
+In order to find differentially accessible motifs between groups of cells, Cell Ranger ATAC uses a Negative Binomial (NB2) generalized linear model to discover the cluster specific means and their standard deviations, and then employs a Wald test for inference.
+For each cluster, the algorithm is run on that cluster versus all other cells, yielding a list of TF motifs that are differentially expressed in that cluster relative to the rest of the sample.
+Using a GLM framework allows us to model the sequencing depth per cell and GC content in peaks per cell directly as covariates.
+This allows us to normalize to them naturally as part of model estimation and inference procedure.
+Cell Ranger ATAC also performs differential enrichment analysis for accessibility in peaks using a Poisson generalized linear model, much the same way as for TF motifs.
+In this case, Cell Ranger ATAC models only the per cell depth as a covariate.